AfeefRazick/sortingVisualiser/README.md

 ## How to Use

-To use this website, you can visite this url [non-existent] or clone the repository via Github.
+To use this website, you can visite this url https://github.com/AfeefRazick/sortingVisualiser or clone the repository via Github.

 ## Credits